quinlele/Udacity-Projects/4. Starbucks Project Capstone/README.md

 Not all users receive the same offer, and that is the challenge to solve with this data set.

-portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.). profile.json - demographic data for each customer. transcript.json - records for transactions, offers received, offers viewed, and offers completed.
+portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)

+profile.json - demographic data for each customer

+transcript.json - records for transactions, offers received, offers viewed, and offers completed.

 # Project purpose